 - Hypertension – Blood pressure that stays at >130/>80

 Yearly check ups with your doctor will keep you and your physician on top of your health.
 If numbers begin to elevate there are measures that can be taken that can naturally lower your blood pressure and help you to avoid being put on blood pressure medication.
 If your blood pressure is already high, these home remedies for hypertension can reduce your numbers and even increase the effectiveness of the medication.

 - Limit alcohol intake

 - Maintain a healthy weight

-How Can Physical Therapy Help to Lower Blood Pressure?
+How Can Physical Therapy as an Alternative Treatment for Hypertension Help to Lower Blood Pressure?

 Physical activity can lower the systolic (upper number) of your blood pressure between 4-9 points.
 This non-drug treatment for hypertension is a similar effect as medication.

 The good news is that you do not have to do extreme exercise to gain the benefits of hypertension treatment at home.
 Increasing aerobic activity through walking, biking, swimming, or even yard and house work can lead to increased heart strength.
 The stronger your heart, the less effort it needs to pump blood.
 This decreases the pressure on your arteries and lowers your blood pressure, making exercise one of the best ways to treat hypertension without medication.

 For most people, it will take about three months to see change in your blood pressure numbers when trying this type of alternative treatment for hypertension.
 Continued activity is the key as the improved blood pressure will only remain as long as you keep active.
 Sometimes you just need a PT for a few sessions to start you on your path to safe exercise and then you can continue the plan of care on your own after you have been discharged.

 Find a Physical Therapist That Can Help Today